Code-Institute-Submissions/F1-weather-tracker/README.md

 - Used https://coolors.co/ to create an image of my colour palette (see ['Surface'](#surface) section of the README).

 - Used https://autoprefixer.github.io/ to add vendor prefixes to CSS rules for better browser compatibility.

+- Used https://responsivedesignchecker.com/ for additional mobile responsiveness testing.

+- Used https://app.diagrams.net/ to create flowcharts of my JavaScript function call chains.

+- Used https://ezgif.com/png-to-webp to convert PNG images to WebP image format.

 ### Acknowledgements